 You strain to touch your toes with straight legs, ignoring the teacher's instructions to move slowly into the pose and bend your knees to protect your lower back.
 You feel a twinge in your lower back, but ignore it and go deeper.

-You might be a mathematician, an astronaut, a psychologist, a counsellor, an artist, a performer, an IT professional.
+You might be a mathematician, an astronaut, a psychologist, a counsellor, an artist, a performer, or an IT professional.

 You might have an average to high IQ - intelligence quotient.
 You might have an enviable EQ - emotional intelligence.